aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [Amazon EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html): You can copy a snapshot shared from a different account with the `CopySnapshot` API.
 * [Amazon EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html): You can create a volume from a snapshot shared from a different account with the `CreateVolume` API.
 * [Amazon Route 53 private hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-associate-vpcs-different-accounts.html): You can associate and manage a VPC with a private hosted zone in a different account with the `CreateVPCAssociationAuthorization`,  `AssociateVPCWithHostedZone`, `DisassociateVPCFromHostedZone`, `ListHostedZonesByVPC`, and `DeleteVPCAssociationAuthorization`  APIs.
+* [Amazon Macie member accounts](https://docs.aws.amazon.com/macie/latest/user/accounts-mgmt-invitations-administer.html): You can accept a Macie membership invitation that was received from a different account with the `AcceptInvitation` API.
+* [AWS Security Hub member accounts](https://docs.aws.amazon.com/securityhub/latest/userguide/account-management-manual.html): You can accept a Security Hub membership invitation that was received from a different account with the `AcceptAdministratorInvitation` API.
+* [Amazon GuardDuty member accounts](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_invitations.html): You can accept a GuardDuty membership invitation that was received from a different account with the `AcceptAdministratorInvitation`API.
+* [AWS Audit Manager assessment framework shares](https://docs.aws.amazon.com/audit-manager/latest/userguide/share-custom-framework.html): You can accept a share request for a custom framework from a different account with the `UpdateAssessmentFrameworkShare` API.

 You can also consider using service-specific condition keys such as `ec2:AccepterVpc` and `ec2:RequesterVpc` to restrict actions that are not supported by primary data perimeter controls (See [Work within a specific account](https://docs.aws.amazon.com/vpc/latest/peering/security-iam.html#vpc-peering-iam-account)).